Zentrik/TVC/README.md

-[Roll control](Rocket/roll_control.slx) is the full simulator and a state estimator can be generaed using an example from [StateSpaceController](Rocket/StateSpaceController.m).
+[Roll control](Rocket/roll_control.slx) is the full simulator and a state estimator can be generated using an example from [StateSpaceController](Rocket/StateSpaceController.m).
 A controller can be generate by modifying [affine LQR](Rocket/affine_controller.m) with an example from [State Space Controller](Rocket/StateSpaceController.m).

+[State Space Controller](Rocket/StateSpaceController.m) will be cleaned up soon, I don't think the dynamics are right in any of the examples.

+Guidance for pinpoint landing is [here](https://github.com/Zentrik/scp_new_problem).

-If I get the time, I will try to implement partial feedback linearisation and fix the guidance MPC.
+If I get the time, I will try to implement partial feedback linearisation.

 <a href="https://www.paypal.com/paypalme/zentriktvc/5/"><img src="https://raw.githubusercontent.com/andreostrovsky/donate-with-paypal/master/blue.svg" height="40"></a>
 If you found my work useful, consider donating.
 Thanks.